Meloidogyne graminis

 For Ecophysiological Parameters for this species, click If species level data are not available, click for genus level parameters

 Haploid chromosome number n=18; reproduction is by facultative meiotic parthenogenesis.
 The egg nucleus undergoes a meiotic reduction division; one member of each pair of chromatids remains in a haploid nucleus and the other in a polar body.
 If fertilization by a male sperm occurs, the diploid number of chromosomes is restored.
 Otherwise the somatic number of chromosomes is restored by fusion of the egg pronucleus with the polar body from the reduction division (Subbotin et al., 2021; Triantaphyllou, 1985).
+The nematode is considered to reproduce sexually (amphimixis) when males are present, and by meiotic parthenogenesis when males are absent (Triantaphyllou, 1973; Martin, 2024).

 Back to Top